Cover of THE WIZARD LORD

 I pointed out the other writers and insisted that my middle name be included.

 Lester had no problem with that.
-In fact, when I got the galley proofs of The Lure of the Basilisk, he had added the hyphen ''to make it more distinctive.''
+In fact, when I got the galley proofs of The Lure of the Basilisk, he had added the hyphen "to make it more distinctive."
 And since The Lure of the Basilisk sold pretty well, I've been stuck with it ever since.

 I could have argued, but I didn't.
 I thought the hyphen made it look pretty classy.
 I hadn't realized it would cause hassles later.
 If I could do it over, I'd use L.W.
 Evans.